webrecorder/behaviors/chapter2.md

 ```
 The first variation of `match`, shown above, defines a single property `regex` that is an JavaScript [RegExp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp).
 The behavior using variation one is considered matched to an URL when the regular expression, defined in the `regex` property of match, matches the URL.

 The second variation of `match` is a bit more advanced and lets you compare your URL to multiple sub URLs.
-You can get more information on that in the [next chapter]().
+You can get more information on that in [chapter 3](./chapter3).

 ### Default Export